alessandrobologna/docker-pagespeed/README.md

 FILTERS_OFF | | A white space delimited list of PageSpeed settings that you want to de-activate for your site.
-FILTERS_ENABLED |  | A white space delimited list of filters to enable FILTERS_DISABLED | | A white space delimited list of filters to disable CUSTOM_SETTINGS | | Custom setting for PageSpeed that are not just "on" or off".
+FILTERS_ENABLED |  | A white space delimited list of filters to enable FILTERS_DISABLED | | A white space delimited list of filters to disable FOLLOW_REDIRECTS | | A regex to specify backend urls where PageSpeed should follow a redirect, if received.
+CUSTOM_SETTINGS | | Custom setting for PageSpeed that are not just "on" or off".
 For instance, "pagespeed MaxSegmentLength 250;".
 Note that in this case, you will need to respect the full syntax for PageSpeed.
 FRONTEND | SERVER_NAME | This is the domain that you will use, facing the internet.
 Typically, www.example.com.
 If not provided, it will fall back to SERVER_NAME
 GRACE | 3600 | A time period in seconds, for which PageSpeed will serve "graced" responses, i.e. responses that are expired, while a new response is fetched and cached in the background
-HEALTCHECK | / |  The path that will be used by both Varnish and Elastic Beanstalk to determine the health status.
+HEALTHCHECK | / |  The path that will be used by both Varnish and Elastic Beanstalk to determine the health status.
 It needs to be returning a 2xx response code, so if "/" returns a 301, use the value of the Location header in the response instead (say, /home.html).
 HIDE_PROXY_HEADERS | | If set (to any value) will direct PageSpeed to ignore all the response headers related to caching from any proxied resource.
 Also see PROXY_DOMAINS
 HIDE_BACKEND_HEADERS | | If set (to any value) will direct PageSpeed to ignore all the response headers related to caching from ORIGIN or BACKEND
 IF_DESKTOP | | Direct PageSpeed to optionally send additional headers to ORIGIN or BACKEND if the request is detected as coming from a desktop browser.
 For instance a value could be "Cookie: DeviceType=desktop"